+Plan for when a staff member, child, or visitor becomes sick

+- SHA will identify an isolation room or area to separate anyone who exhibits symptoms. - Parents will be called to immediately transport sick students home. - SHA will close off areas used by a sick person for cleaning and disinfecting.

+Closings

+• SHA will check state and local health department notices daily about transmission in the area and adjust operations accordingly.

+Distance Learning

-Plan for when a staff member, child, or visitor becomes sick - SHA will identify an isolation room or area to separate anyone who exhibits COVID-like symptoms.
-Our school nurses and other healthcare providers will use Standard and Transmission-Based Precautions when caring for sick people. - Parents will be called to immediately transport sick students home. - SHA will notify local health officials, staff, and families immediately of a possible case while maintaining confidentiality consistent with the Americans with Disabilities Act (ADA) and other applicable federal and state privacy laws. - SHA will close off areas used by a sick person for cleaning and disinfecting.
-COVID-19 Response (Continued) Closings • SHA will check state and local health department notices daily about transmission in the area and adjust operations accordingly.
-Distance Learning Distance Learning Days may be required school wide to prevent the spread of COVID-19.
-During these times of distance learning, attendance and absence policies will be in place for students and staff: - Subject to the exceptions provided below, resources (instructional technology and equipment, including but not limited to devices and connectivity), are provided free of charge to all students to ensure the ability to access the virtual instruction, and if not, that equitable measures are in place and provided to students free of charge; and - Chrome Book Devices will be available for student check-out as necessary. - A hybrid approach of paper-pencil work packets and technology based learning will be provided to maximize learning access to all students. - Parents will need to monitor their students during live video-conferencing lessons which may include Zoom or other video-conferencing software. - All grades/courses are designed in a manner that facilitates and appropriately aligns with the Oklahoma Academic Standards.
+Distance Learning Days may be required school wide to prevent the spread of an illness.
+During these times of distance learning, attendance and absence policies will be in place for students and staff:

+- Resources are provided free of charge to all students to ensure the ability to access the virtual instruction, and if not, that equitable measures are in place and provided to students free of charge; and - Chrome Book Devices will be available for student check-out as necessary. - A hybrid approach of paper-pencil packets and technology based learning will be provided to maximize learning to all students. - All grades/courses are designed in a manner that facilitates and appropriately aligns with the Oklahoma Academic Standards.

+COMMUNICATIONS

-COMMUNICATIONS CLASS DOJO Every parent is required to download and utilize the Class DoJo Communication App.
+CLASS DOJO Every parent is required to download and utilize the Class DoJo Communication App.
 This application allows two-way communication from the school to the parent and is our primary source of notices and information sharing.
 In the event of school closure, this will be our main source of communication.

+SHA FOLDER

-SHA FOLDER Each week, your child is responsible for bringing home his/her SHA Folder containing a weekly progress report, notes from the teacher, homework to be completed and class work.
+Each week, your child is responsible for bringing home his/her SHA Folder containing a weekly progress report, notes from the teacher, homework to be completed and class work.
 PLEASE ask to see this folder EVERY Week, READ IT, sign the teachers' report and have your child return it to school when they return.

+DEFICIENCY MEETINGS

-DEFICIENCY MEETINGS Teachers will call and arrange a meeting in January if your child is below the academic target for mid-year benchmarks.
+Teachers will call and arrange a meeting in January if your child is below the academic target for mid-year benchmarks.
 This meeting is to inform you of your child's current needs required to improve.

+REPORT CARDS

-REPORT CARDS Report cards will be sent home at the end of the 2nd and 4th quarters and require a return signature from each parent/guardian.
+Report cards will be sent home at the end of the 2nd and 4th quarters and require a return signature from each parent/guardian.
 The 1st and 3rd quarter report cards will be handed out at parent-teacher conferences.

+PARENT/TEACHER CONFERENCES

-PARENT/TEACHER CONFERENCES At the request of any parent/guardian, a staff member will schedule a pre-arranged time for a conference.
+At the request of any parent/guardian, a staff member will schedule a pre-arranged time for a conference.
 During the school day, teachers are responsible for teaching students and are not available for unscheduled conferences.
 Please respect their time commitment to your children.
 FORMAL PARENT TEACHER CONFERENCES WILL BE HELD in October & March.

 WEBSITE The SHA website has important information including a copy of this handbook.
 Notices of school closure, emergency plans and educational resources are posted on the website.

 Website Address: www.wvacademy.com

-INTEGRIS YOU & I Thinker Space
+Thinker Space